Verdict: Most Clif Bars are vegan.

 If I didn’t answer any other question you might have, leave me a comment on this page and I’ll answer it if I can.

-Clif Bars (Traditional)
+Are Traditional Clif Bars Vegan?

 These are the easiest to find in stores, and have the most flavors.